DishaRevandkar/PneumoAI-VGG19/README.txt

+# Pneumonia Detection using Deep Convolutional Neural Network

+## Overview

+Pneumonia is a severe respiratory infection affecting millions globally, leading to high mortality rates, particularly among young children and the elderly.
+Early diagnosis is crucial for effective treatment.
+This project employs deep learning, specifically a modified VGG19 model, to accurately classify chest X-ray images as normal or positive for pneumonia.

+## Dataset

+The Chest X-Ray Images (Pneumonia) dataset [2] is utilized, comprising 5,856 chest X-ray images categorized into normal and pneumonia-positive classes.
+The project follows a standard train-test split with a validation set.

+## Model Architecture

+The neural network model is based on the VGG19 architecture with key modifications.
+The model consists of 9 convolutional layers, 4 custom dense layers, and a sigmoid activation function for binary classification.
+Transfer learning, dropout layers, and hyperparameter tuning are incorporated to enhance performance.

+## Experimental Design

+The project aims to assess whether the modified VGG19 model outperforms previously used algorithms in pneumonia detection.
+Key modifications include data augmentation, custom model architecture, transfer learning, and hyperparameter tuning.

+## Experiment Results

+The model achieved a test accuracy of 91%, outperforming ResNet50 and InceptionV3.
+Further details and comparisons are available in the experimental results section.

 -> To run the code:

 1) Either the .ipynb file present in the zip folder can be run using Jupyter Notebook on local machine, or can be opened on Google Colab to run it faster with a GPU.